tlee75/interview-iac/README.md

 This repo stores the IaC for the Personal Site Repo

-The IaC is split into separate stacks to isolate the OCI organizational resources which do not destroy quickly from the computational/network resources for the website which will be brought up and down more frequently.
+The IaC is split into separate stacks to isolate the deployment of OCI organizational resources (compartments, etc) which are likely to be managed by a shared Organizational team, from the website resources which gives the software team freedom to deploy and destroy as needed.

 Begin by creating a new stack and configuring it with your OCI creds: